 The performance contract score for each unit has two components, namely contribution score and actual performance score, each having interesting calculation formulas.
 In brief, these two scores added together represent the performance contract score for a senior manager, 130 points being the maximum allowable score.

 If the manager scores 100 points, he will earn the standard bonus settled prior to deciding budgets.
 If the performance contract score is above 100, the bonus will increase by 2% for each additional point.
 In the same way, the bonus will decrease by the same percentage if the score is below 100, but if a company had a net loss that year, the bonus will be reduced by 3%.

 It remains to be seen if PetroChina’s efforts in this direction will deliver the expected outcome.
 However, the company has realized the importance of effective communication and top management involvement for employee engagement.
-In the same time, careful planning proves to be essential for this organization’s well-being and let’s admit it, proper motivation leads to benefits.
+At the same time, careful planning proves to be essential for this organization’s well-being, and let’s admit it, proper motivation leads to benefits.
 For both parties, of course.